Looking for something or somewhere specific? Type a name,

 I love people most of the time - and the ones I struggle to love are probably the ones that need love the most.
 While I am very imperfect, I imperfectly love my companions, my kin, and my neighbor.
 I love the people I have chanced upon the road, upon the trail, in the air, on the water.
-They are markers of doing, of action and growth, and their influence is more than inconsequential.
+They are characters of action and growth, and their influence is more than inconsequential.
 I also love the person I have not yet met - the stranger - the unknown soul engaged in the same competition to survive that I am and you are.
 We are both that stranger.
 And our stories are no more meaningful than one another’s.
 Nor are they less heartbreaking or more triumphant.
 Come see the neighbor you don't yet know and celebrate our connected individuality.

 My grandparents lived in South Carolina for the majority of my childhood, and although many memories are fragmented, I remember robust alligators, lively churches, Spanish Moss dangling like reaching fingers from lanky Live Oak branches, and an air of propriety and good form.
 There are many swamps in South Carolina that anybody could fall in love or fright with - brimming with the ever-encroaching orchestral moans of insects, the eminence of green and brown clashing against one another, and the lurking presence of pre-historic beasts that are both agile and terrible.
 And absolutely beautiful.
 Though I love the wildness that hides in dark groves in South Carolina, I also love the culture of Charleston.
 It is quaint and teeming with history and all that is oceanic.
 Come lose yourself in the romance of the south.